enkidevs/curriculum/nocode-webflow/introduction/basics-of-web/the-navigator.md

 ---
 ## Content

-The `Navigator` panel is one of the most important panels on `Webflow`.
+The `Navigator` panel is one of the most important panels on Webflow.

 You can open the panel by pressing the 2nd tab on the left side or by pressing the `Z` key.